 Blood pressure is vital for life.
 Whenever a patient tells me they have blood pressure, my usual response is ‘Great!’
 Like most things in life, it’s important to have just the right amount of blood pressure.
 If your blood pressure goes too low, you can collapse and if you have high blood pressure your arteries lose their elasticity and become hardened and damaged, leading to complications.

-You need a certain pressure within your circulation to keep blood flowing around your body.
-This pressure comes from the pumping action of your heart as it pushes blood through your arteries, and depends on:
+You need a certain pressure within your circulation to keep blood flowing around your body, just as a hose pipe needs pressure for water to travel through.
+Within the circulation, this pressure comes from the pumping action of your heart as it pushes blood through your arteries, and depends on: